dasyogesh/Dynamic-TimeTable-Generator-/README.md

 dynamicTimeTable
 ================

-This is a simple implementation of Time Table Generation
+This is a simple implementation of Time Table Generation using Genetic Algorithm

 Instructions to use this project :